radiantlogic-v8/documentation-new/documentation/configuration/global-identity-builder/identity-administration.md

 >[!warning]
 >If the new login attribute does not exist in the global profile, you must re-upload the data.
 In this case, the login analysis is launched automatically so there is no need to manually trigger it.

-To learn more about the post-creation process, please read the chapter that describes how to [manage real-time persistent cache refresh](manage-persistent-cache/overview.md).
+To learn more about the post-creation process, refer to [manage real-time persistent cache refresh](manage-persistent-cache/overview.md) guide.